-Warning: the cover art for most of the EPs features startlingly naked women.
-As in, “Don’t open these pages at the office using the company network in a Muslim country like I did.”
-But if you insist, click here for a collection of 2013 EP covers.
-So… We thank The Sweets for Free Music and Boobs!
+Warning: the cover art for most of their EP’s features startlingly naked women.
+As in NSFW.
+But if you’re into that sort of thing, visit their Bandcamp page to view a some of the covers.
+So… we thank The Sweets for Free Music and Boobs!
 Woo-hoo!

 With the help of the internet, we “caught up with” Zach and/or Justin for an email interview.
 We were joined by Milkshake, the cat that became famous for her insightful reviews of The Loomis Fargo Gang and Newglads’ “Make Believe.”